ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 &nbsp;

-<h2 style="color:light-red">You now enter the territory where you pick your own classes and take a design project each semester</h2>
+<h3 style="color:red">You now enter the territory where you pick your own classes and take a design project each semester</h3>

 # Design Projects
 #### Junior Design Project